durgesh-plum/NBA-Shot-Predictor/README.md

 Categorical Variables:

 There are 31 categorical variables.
-Most were removed during the cleaning process.
-Many are not shot related.
+The majority are not shot related.
 Most seem inconsequential to the target.
-Only 3 seemed interesting, the rest were rejected.
+Only 3 seemed interesting, the rest can be rejected.
+Almost all of them were removed after the cleaning process since they are inconsequential to shooting.
 Relevant ones: ShotType, ShotOutcome, Shooter, Assister